 I'm an expert data analyst and data wrangler with 10+ years astrophysics research experience working at universities and national laboratories around the world; and 3+ years building capacity for data-intensive research; developing data policies, and strategies around HPC and storage requirements for data-intensive (“big data”) research projects, overseeing research infrastructure projects, contributing to high-level strategy, and providing data-science & tech skills training to researchers.

 I thrive on finding creative solutions to difficult, real world problems.
 I'm always challenging the status quo.
 I have a penchant for creating high-value, high-impact products from limited resources.
 I'm constantly looking for new opportunities, experiences and projects, in that hope that someday I'll be able to tackle any problem or challenge thrown at me.

 I was born and raised in Melbourne by my artist mother and architect father.
 How they ended up with an astronomer for a daughter is anyone's guess, but then again astronomy is all about discovery and finding creative solutions to challenging scientific questions.
-After years of research and working in universities, I'm forging my own path into the tech industry.
-Leaving academia has been a slow process for me.
-Working in research has been truly fantastic, and I've had some amazing opportunities... but...
+After years of research and working in universities, I'm forging my own path into the tech industry, whether that be in Australia, Silicon Valley, New York or London!

 For the past two years I've been working on numerous data management and policy, and research strategy projects, with focus on building capacity in data-intensive research; mainly around scientific computing and "big-data" infrastructure (petabyte scale datasets).
 During my last 6 months at Swinburne I worked with the DVC (R&D) to establish a new University Institutes Model, which resulted in the establishment of several industry focussed Data Science, Health Tech, Social Innovation, Smart Cities, and Manufacturing Futures research institutes.